davidjbradshaw/iframe-resizer/README.md

 ### removeListeners()

-Detatch event listerns.
+Detach event listeners.
 This is option allows Virtual Doms to remove an iFrame.

 ### resize()